 Five hundred cardboard lollipops on sticks were produced.
 Half were black on white and half white on green.
-Just as the church’s liturgical colours change over Easter, so the colours were to change, ‘from Winter to Spring, from Death to Life’.
+Just as the church’s liturgical colours change over Easter, so the colours were to change, “from Winter to Spring, from Death to Life.”
 Black and white would be displayed on Good Friday and Saturday, green and white on Easter Sunday and Monday.

-The first badges were made by Eric Austen of Kensington CND using white clay with the symbol painted black.
+The first badges were made by Eric Austin of Kensington CND using white clay with the symbol painted black.
 Again there was a conscious symbolism.
 They were distributed with a note explaining that in the event of a nuclear war, these fired pottery badges would be among the few human artefacts to survive the nuclear inferno.

 Gerald Holtom had originally considered using the Christian cross symbol within a circle as the motif for the march but various priests he had approached with the suggestion were not happy at the idea of using the cross on a protest march.
-Later, Christian CND would use the symbol with the central stroke extended upwards to form the upright of a cross.
+Later, ironically, Christian CND were to use the symbol with the central stroke extended upwards to form the upright of a cross.

 This adaptation of the design was only one of many subsequently invented by various groups within CND and for specific occasions – with a cross below as a women’s symbol, with a daffodil or a thistle incorporated by CND Cymru and Scottish CND, with little legs for a sponsored walk etc. Whether Gerald Holtom would have approved of some of the more light-hearted versions is open to doubt.

-Misrepresentation and misuse
+Misrepresentation and misuse…

 There have been claims that the symbol has older, occult or anti-Christian associations.
 In South Africa, under the apartheid regime, there was an official attempt to ban it.
-Various far-right and fundamentalist American groups have also spread the idea of satanic associations or condemned it as a Communist sign.
+Various far-right and fundamentalist American groups have also spread the idea of Satanic associations or condemned it as a Communist sign.
 However the origins and the ideas behind the symbol have been clearly described, both in letters and in interviews, by Gerald Holtom.
 His original, first sketches are now on display as part of the Commonweal Collection in Bradford.